disinfo-zone/The-Info-Web/20 - ORGANIZATIONS/GOVERNMENT/USA/Office of Strategic Services.md

 updated: 2025-07-23
 title: Office of Strategic Services
 tags:
+  - Organization
+  - Intelligence
+  - Government
-  - organization
+  - USA
-  - intelligence
+  - Historical
-  - historical
+  - World War II
 description: The Office of Strategic Services (OSS) was a wartime intelligence agency of the United States during World War II, and a precursor to the CIA.
 ---